Search

 The licensing agency may have some conditions or restrictions to make sure that you can drive safely.
 For example, your licence might require that:

-• You stick to minimum non-driving periods
+• you stick to minimum non-driving periods

-• You’re responding well to your treatment
+• you’re responding well to your treatment

-There are also different licensing conditions you need to meet.
 Contact your state or territory office for more information.

 You can usually travel straight after your heart attack as a passenger in a car, train, tram or bus.